aarnphm/aarnphm/README.md

 I am a software developer from Hanoi, Vietnam.
 I spend countless hours improving my [dotfiles](https://github.com/aarnphm/dotfiles), working on side projects, drinking coffee, cooking and sometimes sending V5s in the climbing gym.

 ### What I'm working on
 Working remotely for [@gpay](http://gpay.vn/en/home_en/), working with infrastructure and backend API!
-On the side, i'm grinding out leetcode :worried:, working on improving [lightly](https://github.com/aarnphm/lightly-ocr) (backend and frontend), and tons of others stuff that might ... come ... one ... day =/
+On the side, i'm grinding out leetcode :worried:, working on tons of others stuff that might ... come ... one ... day =/